What is TRIJARDY XR?

 Necrotizing fasciitis.
 A rare but serious bacterial infection that causes damage to the tissue under the skin in the area between and around your anus and genitals (perineum).
 This bacterial infection has happened in women and men who take empagliflozin, one of the medications in TRIJARDY XR, and may lead to hospitalization, multiple surgeries, and death.
 Seek medical attention immediately if you have fever or are feeling very weak, tired, or uncomfortable (malaise), and you develop any of the following symptoms in the area between and around your anus and genitals: pain or tenderness, swelling, and redness of skin (erythema).

 Allergic (hypersensitivity) reactions.
-Symptoms of serious allergic reactions to TRIJARDY XR may include swelling of your face, lips, throat, and other areas of your skin, difficulty with swallowing or breathing, and raised, red areas on your skin (hives), skin rash, itching, flaking, or peeling.
+Symptoms of serious allergic reactions to TRIJARDY XR may include swelling of your face, lips, tongue, throat, and other areas of your skin, difficulty with swallowing or breathing, and raised, red areas on your skin (hives), skin rash, itching, flaking, or peeling.
 If you have any of these symptoms, stop taking TRIJARDY XR and call your doctor right away or go to the nearest hospital emergency room.

 Low vitamin B12 (vitamin B12 deficiency).
 Using metformin for long periods of time may cause a decrease in the amount of vitamin B12 in your blood, especially if you have had low vitamin B12 blood levels before.
 Your doctor may do blood tests to check your vitamin B12 levels.